March 2020 Rent Report

 The cities on the list are all located in regions with strong local economies that offer good employment opportunities.
 Many of these cities also represent more affordable options for those looking beyond the pricey coastal hubs, though continued rent growth at such a heightened pace could erode this affordability advantage.

 Persistent rent hikes in CO and CA cities since 2014

 For many of the cities mentioned above, rapid rent growth is not a new phenomenon.
-Five of the cities in the top 10 for fastest year-over-year growth -- Henderson, NV; Mesa, AZ; San Jose, CA; Arlington, TX; and Aurora, CA -- also make the list for fastest rent growth over the past five years.
+Eight of the cities in the top 10 for fastest year-over-year growth -- Mesa, AZ; Henderson, NV; Phoenix, AZ; Las Vegas, NV; Colorado Springs, CO; Tampa, FL; Stockton, CA; and Arlington, TX -- also make the list for fastest rent growth over the past five years.

 Please see the table below for the most recent rent estimates for your city, or head over to our rental data page to download complete data going back to 2014.
 And as always, feel free to contact us with any questions!

 |Location||Type||Median 1BR rent||Median 2BR rent||M/M rent change||Y/Y rent change|